sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 A global account can contain one or more subaccounts in which you deploy applications, use services, and manage your subscriptions.
 Subaccounts in a global account are independent from each other.

-The entitlements and quotas that have been purchased for a global account have to be assigned to the individual subaccounts.
+The entitlements and quotas purchased for a global account must be assigned to the individual subaccounts.

 Each subaccount is associated with one **region** and one **provider** running in that region.
 Each region represents a geographical location (for example, Europe, US East) where applications, data, or services are hosted.